 If we take music programming on current music (jukebox) players as an example, it allows playing a personally created temporal sequence of songs in one go, once the playlist or program has been created.
-The creation of a playlist, however, can be a time-consuming choice task.
-It is hard to arrive at an optimal playlist as music has personal appeal to the listener and is judged on many
+The creation of a playlist, however, can be a timeconsuming choice task.
+It is hard to arrive at an optimal playlist as music has personal appeal to the listener and is judged on many subjective criteria.
+Also, optimality requires a complete and thorough examination of all available music in a collection, which is impractical to do so.
+Lastly, music programming consists of multiple serial music choices that influence each other; choice criteria pertain to individual songs as well as already selected choices.
+A means to ease and speed up this music selection process could be of much help to the music listener.
+PATS (Personalized Automatic Track Selection) is a feature for music players that automatically creates playlists for a particular listening occasion (or context-of-use) with minimal user intervention [7].

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.

-© 2002 IRCAM - Centre Pompidou
+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page. © 2002 IRCAM - Centre Pompidou

-Berry Eggen

-Philips Research Eindhoven, and Technische

-Universiteit Eindhoven / Faculty of Industrial Design

-Eindhoven, the Netherlands
+Berry Eggen Philips Research Eindhoven, and Technische Universiteit Eindhoven / Faculty of Industrial Design Eindhoven, the Netherlands j.h.eggen@tue.nl

-i.h.eggen@tue.nl